a4lg/ffuzzypp/README.md

 *	--disable-debug
 	Disable assertions on examples and tests.
 	Don't disable assertions if you wish to test ffuzzy++.
+*	--disable-position-array
+	Disable using bit-parallel algorithms on examples and tests.
 *	--enable-examples
 	Enable building examples (see "Building Examples" section)
 *	--enable-tests